 These days, it’s easier to take a screenshot of someone else’s display picture.
 This display picture is then used to create a fake account, posing as you and doing evil deeds.
 To avoid this, you can use the feature of changing your account from public and private; this will ensure only those in your social bubble to view your profile.
 In this way, scammers or frauds will find it difficult to get access to your posts.

 Credit Card Reports

 Freezing your credit card is a good option, as mentioned earlier, but when you freeze your Card is something you need to check out.
 You should make sure that you are updated with the credit card reports.
 Cross-check for any frauds and forbearing accounts and see that they are reported adequately.

 Monitor Your Financial Statements

 While reviewing your financial statements, make sure you are familiar with and recognize each and every transaction.
-This will help you get your swipe history, abnormalities in the transactions, and cross-check the locations you did the purchases, keeping you updated and well informed.
-If you do not identify some statements, make sure you report it to the bank and demand for the information as consumers have a right to it.
+This will help you get your swipe history, and abnormalities in the transactions, and cross-check the locations you did the purchases, keeping you updated and well-informed.
+If you do not identify some statements, make sure you report it to the bank and demand the information as consumers have a right to it.